Mathematical analysis and numerical resolution of a heat transfer problem arising in water recirculation: A radiation heat transfer problem with nonhomogeneous mixed boundary conditions

-In the previous subsections we have seen that there exists a bounded sequence $\{\xi_N\}_{N \in \mathbb{N}} \subset \widetilde{W}$ of solutions of problem (\ref{eq:Asystem4}), in this subsection we will pass to the limit and we will obtain a solution of equation (\ref{eq:Asystem2}).
+In previous subsections we have seen that there exists a bounded sequence $\{\xi_N\}_{N \in \mathbb{N}} \subset \widetilde{W}$ of solutions of problem (\ref{eq:Asystem4}).
+In this subsection we will pass to the limit and obtain a solution of equation (\ref{eq:Asystem2}).

-\begin{lem} There exists a subsequence of $\{\xi_N\}_{N \in \mathbb{N}}$, still denoted in the same way, such that: \begin{enumerate} \item $\displaystyle \xi_N \rightharpoonup \xi$ in $L^2(0,T;\widetilde{X})$, \item $\displaystyle \xi_N \rightharpoonup^* \xi$ in $L^{\infty}(0,T;L^2(\Omega))$, \item $\displaystyle \xi_N \rightarrow \xi$ in $L^{10/3-\epsilon}(0,T;L^{10/3-\epsilon}(\Omega))$, \item $\displaystyle \xi_N \rightarrow \xi$ in $L^2(0,T;L^2(\Gamma_A))$, \item $\displaystyle \xi_N \rightarrow \xi$ in $L^5(0,T;L^5(\Gamma_R))$. \end{enumerate} \end{lem}
+\begin{lem} There exists a subsequence of $\{\xi_N\}_{N \in \mathbb{N}}$, still denoted in the same way, such that: \begin{enumerate} \item $\displaystyle \xi_N \rightharpoonup \xi$ in $L^2(0,T;\widetilde{X})$, \item $\displaystyle \xi_N \rightharpoonup^* \xi$ in $L^{\infty}(0,T;L^2(\Omega))$, \item $\displaystyle \xi_N \rightarrow \xi$ in $L^{10/3-\epsilon}(0,T;L^{10/3-\epsilon}(\Omega))$, \item $\displaystyle \xi_N \rightarrow \xi$ in $L^2(0,T;L^2(\Gamma_A))$, \item { $\displaystyle \xi_N \rightarrow \xi$ in $L^4(0,T;L^4(\Gamma_R))$}. \end{enumerate} \end{lem}

 \begin{pf} Thanks to the boundedness in $\widetilde{W}$ of the sequence $\{\xi_N\}_{N \in \mathbb{N}}$, we obtain the first two convergences.
 The third and fourth limits are a direct consequence of Aubin, and Lions Lemma (cf. Lemma 7.7 of \cite{Roubicek1}) and the compactness of $H^1(\Omega)$, respectively, in $L^{6-\epsilon}(\Omega)$ and $L^{4-\epsilon}(\partial \Omega)$, $\forall \epsilon>0$.
 Finally, the fifth convergence is a consequence of Lemma \ref{lemma1n}. $\blacksquare$ \end{pf}